JureCerar/wsl-wrappers/README.md

-## wsl-Wrappers
+## WSL-Wrappers

-There are a lot of useful scientific programs available for Linux, but best of luck compiling it on Windows.
-Fortunately, Windows Subsystem for Linux (WSL) is a thing!
-This is a simple script that generate wrappers for calling functions from WSL in Windows.
+There are a lot of useful (scientific) software available for Linux, but best of luck compiling it on Windows systems.
+Fortunately, Windows Subsystem for Linux (WSL) is a thing now!
+You don't need to install software on Windows you just need it to install it in WSL and then create a wrapper that can call it from Windows.
+This is a simple tool to generate and manage wrappers.

 ## Installation